Experts: Spy used AI-generated face to connect with targets

-LONDON (AP) — Katie Jones sure seemed plugged into the Washington’s political scene.
+LONDON (AP) — Katie Jones sure seemed plugged into Washington’s political scene.
 The 30-something redhead boasted a job at a top think tank and a who’s-who network of pundits and experts, from the centrist Brookings Institution to the right-wing Heritage Foundation.
 She was connected to a deputy assistant secretary of state, a senior aide to a senator and the economist Paul Winfree, who is being considered for a seat on the Federal Reserve.

 But Katie Jones doesn’t exist, The Associated Press has determined.
 Instead, the persona was part of a vast army of phantom profiles lurking on the professional networking site LinkedIn.
+And several experts contacted by the AP said Jones’ profile picture appeared to have been created by a computer program.

 Experts who reviewed the Jones profile’s LinkedIn activity say it’s typical of espionage efforts on the professional networking site, whose role as a global Rolodex has made it a powerful magnet for spies.